nilspert/verdant-sync/README.md

 ### Android build

-Start build with `eas build --platform android --profile production`
+Start build with `yarn build`
+This creates an APK to Expo Application Services under `Builds` section.

 ## License